memo-db/live2d-renderer-lite/readme.md

     connectNode?: AudioNode = audioContext.createGain()
     // Maximum texture size.
 Must be a power of 2.
 Defaults to the WebGL max (usually 8192). maxTextureSize?: number = 8192
+    // Multiply the y-position by the scale scaledYPos?: boolean
+    // Append value to y-position when centering appendYOffset?: number
     // You can toggle various features in the animation loop. enablePhysics?: boolean = true
     enableEyeblink?: boolean = true